-Theoretically, it has been established that a powerful state's hegemonic presence is an ingredient for stability within a specific region.97 In continuation from Buzan and Wæver's Regional Security Complexes (RSCs), Robert Stewart-Ingersoll and Derrick Frazier study 'the functions that regional powers play in developing and maintaining regional security orders.'
-98 They also argue 'certain states, due to both their substantial relative capabilities and their unique behaviors, disproportionately influence security within their RSCs.'99 These capabilities which crate a regional hegemon or a regional power are 'mostly regarded as an outflow of relative superior material power-in terms of the economy and the military on the global level of international politics or, regionally, in a geographically limited area of the world.'100
+Theoretically, it has been established that a powerful state's hegemonic presence is an ingredient for stability within a specific region.
+In continuation from Buzan and Wæver's Regional Security Complexes (RSCs), Robert Stewart-Ingersoll and Derrick Frazier study 'the functions that regional powers play in developing and maintaining regional security orders.'
+They also argue 'certain states, due to both their substantial relative capabilities and their unique behaviors, disproportionately influence security within their RSCs.'
+These capabilities which crate a regional hegemon or a regional power are 'mostly regarded as an outflow of relative superior material power-in terms of the economy and the military on the global level of international politics or, regionally, in a geographically limited area of the world.'

-94 Lake, David A. and Patrick Morgan.
+&lt;sup>98 Lake, David A. and Patrick Morgan.
 Regional Orders: Building Security in a New World.
 Pennsylvania: Pennsylvania State University Press.
 1997.

-95 Tavares, Rodrigo.
+&lt;sup>99 Tavares, Rodrigo.
 "Understanding of Regional Peace and Security: A Framework of Analysis," Contemporary Politics.
 Vol. 14, No. 2.
 2008, 107-127.
 110.

-96 The terms 'regional hegemon' and 'regional power' in this study is used interchangeably with the same meaning.
+&lt;sup>100 The terms 'regional hegemon' and 'regional power' in this study is used interchangeably with the same meaning.
 However, 'regional power' used mostly for a group of states with a common characteristics and the term 'regional hegemon' is frequently used to describe a single country in a particular region.

-97 Nye J.S. cited in Olusola Ogunnubi and Ufo Okeke-Uzodike.
+&lt;sup>101 Nye J.S. cited in Olusola Ogunnubi and Ufo Okeke-Uzodike.
 Can Nigeria be Africa's hegemon?
 African Security Review, 25/2.
 2016.
 110.

-98 Stewart-Ingersoll, Robert and Derrick Frazier.
+&lt;sup>102 Stewart-Ingersoll, Robert and Derrick Frazier.
 Regional Powers and Security Orders: A Theoretical Framework.
 London: Routledge, 2012.
 1.